Joint Commission Accreditations

 We are certified by the state as a Level 3 trauma center.
 The Oregon Trauma Program ensures that high-quality community resources are available to respond to individuals who are traumatically injured in Oregon by assuring an integrated statewide system of resources, including establishment of trauma regions and designation of trauma care hospitals.
 A Level III trauma center provides comprehensive inpatient services to those patients who can be maintained in a stable or improving condition without specialized care.
 An in-house multidisciplinary trauma resuscitation team is immediately available upon arrival of the patient to the emergency department.
 A board-certified general surgeon trained in ATLS is on-call and available to the patient.
 Level III centers also provide community education, outreach, and injury prevention programs.

-2020 Get With The Guidelines® - Stroke Silver Plus Quality Achievement Award
+2023 Get With The Guidelines® - Resuscitation Silver Quality Achievement Award